r3e-network/neo-contract-rs/docs/events_guide.md

 ## Conclusion

-The standardized event pattern with `#[event]` attribute and `EventName::emit()` method is the recommended approach for Neo N3 smart contracts.
+The standardized event pattern with `#[neo_contract::event]` attribute and `EventName::notify()` method is the recommended approach for Neo N3 smart contracts.
 This pattern improves code readability, ensures type safety, and provides a more maintainable way to handle events in your contracts.

 For examples of this pattern in action, refer to the example contracts in the repository, such as the event_demo, secure_vault, and dex contracts.